Church Church Hittle + Antrim

-If you hadn’t pursued a legal career, what would you be doing?
+If you weren’t in legal support, what would you be doing?

 How do you spend your free time?